 - Avoid distracting your customer for the features they don’t need or prefer.

-Using your intuitionwould need a proper usage experience of your product.
+Using your intuition would need a proper usage experience of your product.
 If a customer has come due to a certain campaign which points to a certain feature, ask yourself, what other features could they be wanting more.
 You might not know it initially but as you gain experience in sales, you must get aware of the relationship between different features.
-The feature they liked most in your marketing campaign should belong to a set of features you have already identified in your product.
+The feature they liked most in your marketing campaign should belong to a set of features you have already identified in your product, for example inventory management software.
 Hence, serve them with these features even before they share their need.
 They might not know what other powers your product has and this would be the right way to showcase it.

 Customer acquisition strategy needs a proper collaboration between marketing, sales and product.
 And all of them have to be illumined by the customer success strategy to ensure a long, fruitful and customer-centric relation with your customer.